u12206050/gridsome-source-firestore/README.md

 Property | Type | Description
 ---|---|---
+`name` | *optional* `Stirng` | Under the hood these names are used to link relationships.
+So only set the name manually if you are using the same Firestore collection multiple times.
 `ref` | `Fn<Firestore, Document>` | Return `FirestoreReference` Optionally with filters, limits, order by etc. A callback function with the arguments `db` and `parentDoc` document as argument.
 `slug` | *optional* `String`, `Fn<Document>:String` | Default is `slug` field.
 Otherwise name the field on the document to use.
 If `Function`: Callback function on each document.
 Return the value of the slug. eg. `/hello-world`
 `children` | *optional* `Array<Collection>`